qianfeng2/100-Day-Challenge/Day 20.md

 ## afternoon
 - submit two special protein jobs
-- write code for RDP4 on default setting, record time and submit jobs
+- write code for RDP4 on default setting, record time and submit jobs -- RDP4 setting
+-- RDP4 for each job
+-- RDP4 for time recording

 - time collection on 3SEQ, and our method
+-- 3SEQ
+-- our method

 ##